 - The average number of anal sex partners decreased during follow-up of the 10,9 9,3.

-- The proportion of people who had kept receptive anal sex remained stable at around 66%, but participants were less aimed at sexcom condoms with their length of time at increased PrEP.
+- The proportion of people who had maintained receptive anal sex remained stable at about 66%, but participants were less likely to have sex com condoms with their length of time at increased PrEP.

 - The presence of STIs had great overall incidence (90 100 by person-years) but did not increase over time; Liu reported earlier that the number of participants with STDs decreased during the first 6 months PrEP but rose again to the baseline level.